javacc/javacc-8/docs/documentation/grammar.md

 token_manager_decls ::= "TOKEN_MGR_DECLS" ":" java_block
 ```

 The token manager declarations starts with the reserved word `TOKEN_MGR_DECLS` followed by a `:` and then a set of Java declarations and statements (the Java block).
-These declarations and statements are written into the generated token manager and are accessible from within [lexical actions](#regexpr_spec).
+These declarations and statements are written into the generated token manager (at the top level of the class) and are accessible from within lexical actions of [regular expression specification](#regexpr_spec).

 There can only be one token manager declaration in a JavaCC grammar file.